dshpack/FdF/README.md

 0  0  0  0  0  0 10 10  0  0  0 10 10 10 10 10 10  0  0
 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0
 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0`

+Where the numbers (in the range Max or Min ints) are the heights of the points